-Walking, sitting, running, even reaching for a piece of chocolate, those are just a few of the many of the movements we make during the day.
+Walking, sitting, running, and even reaching for a piece of chocolate, are just a few of the many movements we make during the day.

 Do you consciously think about those movements before you make them?
 Probably not.

 So, how do you move?
 We’re going to explore the motor cortex function to better understand how we decide, plan, and execute movements.

 What Is the Motor Cortex of the Brain?

 The motor cortex is a complex structure that manages the way we move.
 It is important to know that there are voluntary and involuntary movements.

 Voluntary movements are the movements we consciously think about.
 Involuntary movements include breathing and the beating of our hearts.